If you’re renting and repairs are disruptive or stop you from using part of your home, ask your landlord for a rent reduction.

 You can ask your landlord for a reduction in your rent if:

-- you aren't able to use part of your home because of the works
+- you are unable to use part of your home due to the repair problem

-The landlord's workers might have to use your supply of electricity, gas and other services while they're doing repair work.
+The landlord's workers might have to use your supply of electricity and gas while they're doing repair work.

 If you think they've used too much or if it continues for a long time, ask your landlord to pay something towards the bills.

 You can go to court and make a claim for compensation if your landlord refuses to reduce the rent.

 You can claim compensation if repair problems:

 - stopped you from using part or all of your home

 You can start court action to claim compensation during your tenancy or up to 6 years after the time your landlord should have done the repair.

 You can't get legal aid if you only want to claim compensation from your landlord.